 What About Microdosing CBD?

 If those who microdose THC can potentially enjoy all of these benefits, what happens if you microdose CBD?
-Well, microdosing CBD is a different sort of prospect, as it isn’t psychoactive, so there is no high to avoid.
+Well, micro dosing CBD is a different sort of prospect, as it isn’t psycho impairing, so there is no high to avoid.

 However, taking the cannabinoid in a minimal effective dose throughout the day may be more effective than taking it in larger amounts, so the concept is not without merit.
-In fact, scientists have found that even small amounts of CBD and CBDa (CBD’s raw form) can effectively activate your brain’s serotonin receptors.
-Serotonin, of course, is called the “happiness hormone” for a reason: it’s directly connected to feelings of wellbeing, happiness, and bliss.
+In fact, scientists have found that even small amounts of CBD and CBDa (CBD’s initial form) can effectively activate your brain’s serotonin receptors (Sales, Crestani, Guimarães, & Joca.
+2018).
+Serotonin, of course, is called the “happiness hormone” for a reason: it’s directly connected to feelings of well-being, happiness, and bliss.

 Shop VIIA CBD Products today!
-VIIA offers a variety of CBD products from oils, topicals, gummies, vapes, and more!
+VIIA offers a variety of CBD products, including oils, topicals, gummies, vapes, and more!

 THC microdosing refers to the ingestion of very small amounts of a psychoactive cannabinoid in order to experience its therapeutic benefits without the intoxicating feeling.
 Microdosing THC is perfect for those who want to get the benefits of THC without getting high.